 ‘Let’s eat first, ok.
 We can talk later.’

-The first slap catches you by surprise.
-You were mid-chew.
+The first slap catches you by surprise, mid-chew.
 Not even sure it was a slap.
 All you know is you are now on the floor next to the food that was in your mouth.
 Your body clenches up and adrenaline starts pumping.
 This is it.

 ‘I can explain!
 Let me explain!
 That teacher hates me!’